It’s a depressing adage we’ve all heard time and time again: An increase in technology does not necessarily translate to an increase in productivity.

-But other publications, such as US Today, argue that this is not the best way to track productivity, and instead use something called Total Factor Productivity (TFP).
+But other publications such as US Today, argue that this is not the best way to track productivity, and instead use something called Total Factor Productivity (TFP).
 According to US Today, TFP “examines revenue per employee after subtracting productivity improvements that result from increases in capital assets, under the assumption that an investment in modern plants, equipment and technology automatically improves productivity.”

 But if we can’t even agree on the best way to track productivity, then how can we know for certain if we’ve entered the productivity paradox?

-Possible Causes of the Productivity Paradox
+Possible causes of the productivity paradox

-Brynjolfsson argued that there are four probable causes for the paradox.
+Brynjolfsson argued that there are four probable causes for the paradox:

-▪ Mismeasurement: the gains are real, but our current measures miss them;
+- Mis-measurement – The gains are real but our current measures miss them.

-▪ Redistribution: there are private gains, but they come at the expense of other firms and individuals, leaving little net gain;
+- Redistribution – There are private gains, but they come at the expense of other firms and individuals, leaving little net gain.

-▪ Mismanagement: there are no gains because of the unusual difficulties in managing IT or information itself.
+- Mismanagement – There are no gains because of the unusual difficulties in managing IT or information itself.

-According to an article in“The Economist”, his research has shown that productivity growth did not accelerate until 40 years after the introduction of electric power in the early 1880s.
+According to an article in The Economist, his research has shown that productivity growth did not accelerate until 40 years after the introduction of electric power in the early 1880s.
 This was partly because it took until 1920 for at least half of American industrial machinery to be powered by electricity.”

 Therefore, he argues, we won’t see major leaps in productivity until both the US and major global powers have all reached at least a 50% penetration rate for computer use.
 The US only hit that mark a decade ago, and many other countries are far behind that level of growth.

-The Paradox and the Recession
+The paradox and the recession